hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 	repeated VirtualAddress virtual_addresses = 24;
 }
 ```
 Note: Initially the number of virtual address an account can hold will be bounded first to 1, with an eventual expansion to 3 to support override scenarios and a final maximum of 10 as required.
-Future community use cases requiring unbounded support may update this HIP in to explore and support unbounded cases.
+Future community use cases requiring unbounded support may update this HIP to explore and support unbounded cases.

 Add the evm address to `CryptoCreateTransactionBody` to support the lazy create flow and separate it from alias